Laws concerning Banknote Reproduction

 Article 1.
 Counterfeiting and Alteration

-1. A person who counterfeits or alters, for the purpose of circulation, any gold or silver coin, money bills, banknotes, or securities issued by the Government of Japan that are circulated only in countries other than Japan, shall be punished with heavy penal servitude or light imprisonment.
+- A person who counterfeits or alters, for the purpose of circulation, any gold or silver coin, money bills, banknotes, or securities issued by the Government of Japan that are circulated only in countries other than Japan, shall be punished by imprisonment for not less than six years but not more than 11 years.

-2. A person who counterfeits or alters a coin other than a gold or silver coin shall be punished with light penal servitude or with heavy imprisonment of not less than two years and not more than five years.
+- A person who counterfeits or alters a coin other than a gold or silver coin shall be punished by imprisonment for not less than two years but not more than eight years.

 Article 2.
 Import